adamarama/tech-writing/guides/Example API Usage.md

 ### API Key Authentication

-To authenticate your requests, you'll need to include your API key in the request headers.
+To authenticate your requests, you must include your API key in the request headers.

 **Example Request:**